Types of Wood Used in Architecture and Construction

 Hardwood is mostly used for making planks made of solid wood for flooring.
 As wood loses and absorbs moisture from its surroundings, due to this factor dimensions of the wooden planks cannot be increased to a certain size.
 Flooring made of solid hardwood is generally less expensive than engineered wood flooring.
 Whenever there occurs some scratch or other damage on solid wood, it is sanded and given a finish to completely erase the defect.

-Many different types of wood used in construction are Ashwood, Walnut, Teak, Deodar, Chir Pine, Oak, Hemlock, (local name: Shekran), Cherry, Acacia, Mahogany, Sheesham (local name: Tali) and many others.
+Many different types of wood used in construction are Ashwood, Walnut, Teak, Deodar, Chir Pine, Oak, Hemlock, (local name: Shekran), Cherry, Acacia, Mahogany, Sheesham (local name: Tali), and many others.

 Wood in Furniture & Tools

-Ikea is a big brand in the world making good quality affordable furniture using different kinds of hardwood and softwood in various forms such as solid wood, laminated boards, MDF and others.
+Ikea is a big brand in the world making good quality affordable furniture using different kinds of hardwood and softwood in various forms such as solid wood, laminated boards, MDF, and others.

 Wood in Sports

-Wood has been used to make various kinds of sporting goods such as white willow wood is primarily used to make cricket bats and baseball bats are made up of hickory or ash wood.
+Wood has been used to make various kinds of sporting goods as white willow wood is primarily used to make cricket bats and baseball bats are made up of hickory or ash wood.
 Ice hockey sticks were made of willow wood.
-Other sports equipment such as archery bows, skis and golf clubs also known as the woods were also made from wooden materials.
+Other sports equipment such as archery bows, skis, and golf clubs also known as the woods were also made from wooden materials.
 Moreover, parquet flooring has been used for NBA courts (National Basketball Association).

 Types of Engineered Wood

-Engineered wood plays an important part in the growth of construction industry today.
+Engineered wood plays an important part in the growth of the construction industry today.
 Products made of engineered wood are employed in residential as well as commercial projects for structural stability and visual importance.

-Where wood is not suitable to be used for construction, it is crushed mechanically or chemically into chips, fibers or wood cellulose.
+Where wood is not suitable to be used for construction, it is crushed mechanically or chemically into chips, fibres, or wood cellulose.
 This crush is then used to make other wooden materials like engineered wood.

 engineered wood